mHollanderRN

 Book List

 I love to read.
 There are so many wonderful cookbooks & reference books out there.
-I would like to share my favorites with you.
-I have gotten most of these books from the library, so don’t feel you have to rush out and buy them.
-I do not get remunerated if you buy from Amazon but if you do buy from Amazon, please use Amazon Smile: SDCRI.
+I want to share my favorites with you.
+I have gotten most of these books from the library, so don’t feel you must rush out and buy them.
+I am paid if you buy from Amazon but if you do buy from Amazon, please use Amazon Smile: SDCRI.

 Cookbooks